 - The Adventure Hopper allows you to do Exchange Arbitrage

-- The Hero Hopper will enable you to do Market Arbitrage and Exchange Arbitrage.
+- The Hero Hopper enables you to do Market Arbitrage and Exchange Arbitrage.

 You need to assign your Hopper subscriptions to the Hopper template used for Arbitrage.

 The next thing you have to look at is whether the Hopper is enabled.
 The first toggle is about updating all Hopper information, such as the number of coins and the total value of your portfolio.
-The second toggle must be enabled if you want to use Exchange Arbitrage.
-The last toggle must be enabled if you're going to use Market Arbitrage.
+The second toggle must be enabled to use Exchange Arbitrage.
+The last toggle must be enabled to use Market Arbitrage.

 API Keys The Arbitrage bot is the bot type that needs the most API Keys to function.
 Therefore, it is essential to be sure that the API Keys have been configured correctly.
-We have an extended Documentation page with Tutorials of all integrated exchanges.
-We highly recommend you to follow these Tutorials as the setup differs per exchange.
+We have an extended Documentation page with Tutorials on all integrated exchanges.
+We highly recommend you follow these tutorials as the setup differs per exchange.
 For example, on Kraken you should create 2 API Keys and API Secrets, while on Bitpanda Pro, you only need 1 API Secret.
-Other things that might prevent you from seeing your funds; Auto-fill in your browser, password managers, or browser extensions.
+Other things that might prevent you from seeing your funds include auto-fill in your browser, password managers, or browser extensions.

 If you don't see error messages regarding your API Keys in your Hopper output, then your Hopper is connected to your exchange.
-You can double-check the connection by selecting the exchange you want to check on your Dashboard to see whether there are amounts shown.
-If you do see error messages, an explanation tells you what you have done incorrectly.
+You can double-check the connection by selecting an exchange on your Dashboard to see whether there are amounts shown.
+If you do see error messages, an explanation will tell you what you have done incorrectly.

-What needs special attention when using the Arbitrage bot is the list of assets you have on the connected exchanges.
-The requirements are different between the arbitrage types, as can be seen below.
+When using the Arbitrage bot, pay attention to the list of assets you have on the connected exchanges.
+The requirements are different between the arbitrage types, as shown below:

-Exchange Arbitrage: When using the Exchange Arbitrage bot, it is necessary to own funds of the coins you would like to trade on both exchanges.
-If you would like to arbitrage between KuCoin and Bitvavo with as Base currency BTC and selected coins ADA, AION, and ENJ, it will look like this:
+Exchange Arbitrage: When using the Exchange Arbitrage bot, it is necessary to have the coins you would like to trade on both exchanges.
+If you would like to arbitrage between KuCoin and Bitvavo with a BTC base currency, and you selected coins ADA, AION, and ENJ, then it will look like this:

-Cryptohopper recommends using a Percentage sell amount between 5 and 20% to ensure there will always be enough funds to perform another trade for the same trading pair.
+Cryptohopper recommends using a percentage sell amount between 5 and 20% to ensure there will always be enough funds to perform another trade for the same trading pair.
 By using smaller sell amounts, you increase the chances that the Hopper will continue trading, and it helps to balance out the amount you own on both exchanges.
 In this case, you don't have to move funds manually between exchanges.
-It happens with Exchange Arbitrage that one exchange is always showing cheaper prices while another showing higher prices.
+With Exchange Arbitrage, sometimes one exchange always shows cheaper prices while another shows higher prices.
 When this happens, you will need to move funds manually.
 It's not possible to use 100% as a configured sell amount.

 Also, make sure to select a minimum amount per market (Base currency).

-When selecting trading pairs that are allowed to be traded by the Hopper for Exchange and Market Arbitrage, select currencies with enough liquidity and still offer arbitrage opportunities.
+When selecting trading pairs, select currencies with enough liquidity that still offer arbitrage opportunities.
 When currencies are too liquid, there is a high chance that you don't see any opportunities.
 On the other hand, when currencies are not liquid at all, trades won't be fully executed and you could be stuck with bags.
 The value of the currencies selected on the exchange will differ in value too.
 Therefore, know which coins you are trading.